What to Expect

 - Children ages 12 and up are welcome to practice in open classes at Woven Yoga with a caregiver present who is able to provide them attention if the need arises to remind them of courtesy and etiquette.

-- Teens and children are welcome to use classes from the 5- and 10-class passes of their caregiver.
+- Teens and children are welcome to use classes from the 5- class passes of their caregiver.

 And, YES – classes specific for kids and teens are in the works!